David Jones (Clwyd West MP): Parliament

 At the 2005 general election, Jones was elected as MP for Clwyd West, defeating the sitting Labour Party MP Gareth Thomas by a majority of 133 votes.
 This was his third candidacy for the Conservative Party in general elections; he had previously contested Conwy at the 1997 election and finished second to Labour's Christine Russell in the City of Chester in at the 2001 general election.

 His maiden speech to the House of Commons was on 23 May 2005, when he focused on the needs of his rural constituency and on crime.
-He also expressed concern about wind farms planned for his constituency (the proposed Gwynt y Mor wind farm would be one of the biggest wind farms in the United Kingdom).
+He also expressed concern about wind farms planned for his constituency (the Gwynt y Môr offshore wind farm, then in the proposal phase, would become one of the biggest wind farms in the United Kingdom).

 He was a member of the Welsh Affairs Select Committee from 2005 to 2010, and on 7 November 2006 was appointed Shadow Minister for Wales.
-He also takes a keen interest in law and order issues and was a member of the Conservative Homeland Security team.
+He also took a keen interest in law and order issues and was a member of the Conservative Homeland Security team.

-He was a member of the Cornerstone Group between 2005 and 2007, according to WalesOnline.
+He was a member of the socially conservative Cornerstone Group between 2005 and 2007, according to WalesOnline.

 On 6 May 2010, Jones was re-elected as Member of Parliament for Clwyd West with a substantially increased majority of 6,419.
-He was appointed Parliamentary Under Secretary of State at the Wales Office on 13 May 2010.
+He was appointed Parliamentary Under Secretary of State at the Wales Office on 13 May 2010 making him the first Conservative officeholder to represent a Welsh constituency since Nicholas Edwards (1979–1987).

 He was appointed Secretary of State for Wales on 4 September 2012, following David Cameron's first Cabinet reshuffle, and removed from office in another reshuffle on 14 July 2014.
-After Theresa May's appointment as Prime Minister, he was appointed as a Minister of State at the Department for Exiting the European Union.
-He was subsequently dismissed from this role on 12 June 2017.
+Upon Theresa May's appointment as prime minister in July 2016, Jones was appointed as a Minister of State at the Department for Exiting the European Union.
+He was subsequently dismissed from this role on 12 June 2017, following the 2017 general election.

 A fluent Welsh language speaker, Jones also maintains an active blog.
 He has been known to give up his activity on social media for Lent.
-His constituency office is based in Colwyn Bay.

 In February 2013, The Daily Telegraph reported that as Welsh Secretary Jones took a chauffeur-driven Jaguar on a journey of about 100 metres.
 A spokesman for the Welsh Office said: "The Secretary of State for Wales did travel by car to Cabinet today as he was reading Cabinet papers and briefing until his arrival at Downing Street."

+In 2016, Jones joined the political advisory board of Leave Means Leave.